Relationship with an Addicted Child

 15. Model Healthy Behavior

 As a parent, modeling healthy behaviors and coping strategies is essential.
 Children and other family members often look to parents for guidance.
-By demonstrating positive ways to handle stress, conflict, and emotions, parents can influence their loved ones to adopt healthier approaches to their well-being.
+By demonstrating positive strategies for managing stress, conflict, and emotions, parents can influence their loved ones to adopt healthier approaches to their well-being.

 By implementing these family support strategies, parents can help create a foundation for a positive, collaborative environment that promotes both the addict’s recovery and the well-being of the entire family.
 When families work together and maintain strong communication, they play a significant role in the overall success of the recovery journey.